This is the minimum basic mead equipment necessary to brew your own homemade honey-wine. Below you'll find a list of exactly what you will need.

 Five litre demijohns are the standard when purchasing basic mead equipment.

 Since you won't be bottling for about six months at least, I recommend you purchase at least four of these if you are going to take this seriously.
-This is particularly true if you plan to sell your mead when it is say two or more years old.
+This is particularly true if you plan to sell your mead when it is a year or two old.

 Those above are two of my favourite melomels, by the way; from cherry-guavas and peppadews.